zsiki/ls/doc/source/tutorial.rst

    *(33.)
 Start point of traverse*

-Select the *Link Traverse* and the start point (the fielbook name and the id in fieldbook is shown in brackets, only oriented known points can be selected).
+Select the *Link Traverse* and the start point (the fieldbook name and the id in fieldbook is shown in brackets, only oriented known points can be selected).